Smectic and soap bubble optofluidic lasers: Results

+The size of smectic bubbles can be changed in real time, within a few seconds, by inflating or deflating them in at least the size range \SIrange{0.5}{5}{mm} resulting in a large tunability of the FSR in the range of \SIrange{0.02}{0.2}{nm}.
+This enables to use them as largely tunable frequency-like light source.
+This tunability is significantly larger than for their solid state counterparts.

-When the volume of the bubble is increased or decreased very quickly, stable circular floating islands with larger thickness than the rest of the bubble can be formed (Fig \ref{fig3}g and h) \cite{clark2017realization,stannarius1998self}.
-The islands can also be created by illuminating a thicker bubble ($\gtrsim \SI{200}{nm}$) with a pulsed laser, where each pulse can create one island.
-The size of the islands can be from a few micrometers up to being as large as the bubble.
-Islands larger than \SI{\sim 100}{\micro m} emitted laser light upon excitation with a pulsed laser by the circulation of light around the perimeter of the island giving rise to WGM lasing (Fig. \ref{fig3}i), with periodic peaks in the spectrum (Fig. \ref{fig3}j).
+When the volume of the bubble is increased or decreased very quickly, stable circular floating islands with larger thickness than the rest of the bubble can be formed (Fig. \ref{fig6}a) \cite{clark2017realization,stannarius1998self}.
+The islands can also be created by illuminating a thicker bubble ($\gtrsim\SI{200}{nm}$) with a pulsed laser, where each pulse can create one island (Supplementary Fig. S3).
+The size of the islands can be from a few micrometers up to being as large as the bubble itself.
+Islands larger than \SI{\sim 100}{\micro m} emitted laser light upon excitation with a pulsed laser by the circulation of light around the perimeter of the island (Fig. \ref{fig6}b).
+The resulting WGM lasing was observed as periodic peaks in the spectrum (Fig. \ref{fig6}c).
 A typical effective refractive index calculated for the island size and FSR was $1.3 \pm 0.1$.
-This enabled stable laser emission with periodic lasing peaks with a wide range of FSR values (\SIrange{0.1}{0.9}{nm}) depending on the size of the islands (Fig. \ref{fig3}j).
+This enabled stable laser emission with periodic lasing peaks with a wide range of FSR values (\SIrange{0.1}{0.9}{nm}) and azimuthal mode numbers from 700 to 6100 depending on the size of the islands.